List of original characters in The Lord of the Rings film series: Lurtz

 Lurtz is one of the main antagonists of the first film.
 He is the first of Saruman's Uruk-hai to be bred and is their leader at the time of the attack on the Fellowship of the Ring at Amon Hen.
 He kills Boromir in battle, piercing him in the torso with three arrows from a distance (in the book, Boromir is slain by "many arrows").
 As he prepares to finish Boromir, Aragorn intervenes and engages him in battle.
 Though Lurtz puts up a good fight, Aragorn eventually severs his right arm and stabs him in the stomach.
 Lurtz pulls Aragorn's sword further into his own stomach in an attempt to reach and maul him, but Aragorn quickly decapitates Lurtz, finally killing him.

-He was played by Kim Davis Lurtz's name is never spoken aloud in the film, and is only known from the credits, merchandise, and DVD commentary.
+He was played by Lawrence Makoare.
+Lurtz's name is never spoken aloud in the film, and is only known from the credits, merchandise, optional DVD subtitles, and DVD commentary.